 The HBP requires notification at the time of admission (including unplanned admissions) or any admission to a Tier 2 or out of network facility.
 Notification can be from either the member, the members family, or the admitting facility.
-The admitting facility must contact the Cleveland Clinic Transfer Center at 866.721.9803.
 Members must contact EHP Medical Management at 216.986.1050 or 888.246.6648.
 These numbers are also on the back of your medical ID card.
-Notification is required as the HBP may transfer members from a non-network facility to a network facility, as well as to monitor ongoing care and discharge planning needs.
+Notification is requested as the HBP may request to transfer members from a non-network facility to a network facility, as well as to monitor ongoing care and discharge planning needs.

 If the member is mentally incapacitated, or in the absence of family members who can make the contact, hospital staff can make the contact as soon as possible.
-The HBP may transfer members from a non-network facility to a Cleveland Clinic facility.
+The HBP may request to transfer members from a non-network facility to a Cleveland Clinic facility.
 All cases will be reviewed by the HBP Medical Director for appropriateness of transfer.
 If the member or family would like to request a transfer, they should contact EHP Medical Management at 888.246.6648 to request a transfer.